berkeley-scf/r-bootcamp-fall-2022/README.md

 See below for information on [registration](#registration), [logistics](#logistics---when-where-and-how), [workshop content](#preparing-for-the-course---course-content), and [preparing for the workshop](#preparing-for-the-course---software-installation) (primarily installing software in advance.

-Sponsored by: UC Berkeley Statistics
+Sponsored by: UC Berkeley Statistics and the Statewide Database at Berkeley Law

 ## Overview